mohit93725/Reinforcement-Learning-vizdoom-game-environment/README.md

-Reinforcement Learning – ViZDoom Basic
+Reinforcement Learning – ViZDoom Environment

 A simple Deep Q-Network (DQN) agent trained on the ViZDoom Basic scenario using: